Path to function: Preferences > Schema editor

 Whether or not this attribute can potentially be released to service providers via the release policy.

-Whether or not this attribute will be recorded and aggregated for statistics reports (not available on all attribute types)
+Whether or not this attribute will be recorded and aggregated for statistics reports (not available on all attribute types).
+Collection starts after saving, but only for accounts that have the attribute populated with data.
+Populate it on a test account, do some things with it, and check the next day.

 - Help text